dotnet/docs-maui/docs/fundamentals/localization.md

 ### Android

 On Android, the localized app name can be stored using a folder-based naming convention in the *Platforms\Android\Resources* folder.
 Folders should be named *values* with a suffix for the language and culture.
 For example, the Spanish-language folder is named *values-es*.
-A *Strings.xml* file should be added to each folder, with a build action of **AndroidResource**, that sets a string to the localized app name.
+Add a *Strings.xml* file with a build action of **AndroidResource** to each folder that sets a string to the localized app name.

 Only two characters are required in the folder name when specifying a top-level language, such as *es*.
 However, when specifying a full locale, the folder name format requires a dash and lowercase *r* to separate the language from the culture.
 For example, the Mexico locale (es-MX) folder should be named *values-es-rMX*.